Seanny123/seanaubin.github.io/content/post/2018-04-02-My-Experience-With-Programming-Languages.md

 ## PowerShell

-An object oriented and API-focused shell language from Microsoft.
+An object oriented (returns objects instead of the Unix text-streams approach) and API-focused shell language from Microsoft.
 Mainly praised/derided for not being Bash.

 ## TLA+